Template Options

 Library Inclusion Options:

-[!NOTE] Multiple library options can be specified: --libs defaults,api,ext
+Multiple library options can be specified: --libs defaults,api,ext

 Conditional Compilation System